eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > What are the design goals of this language?

-The goals behind the design of the language are multiple, here are some of the most important ones:
+The principles behind the design of the language are multiple, here are some of the most important ones.
+The language should:

-* To have a very regular syntax.
+* have a very regular syntax, and a uniform type system without primitively-defined special cases,
-* To be easy to read and understand, even for beginners, even for non-Ceylon-programmers reading your Ceylon code on your blog or on GitHub.
+* be easy to read and understand, even for beginners, even for non-Ceylon-programmers reading your Ceylon code on your blog or on GitHub,
-* To be extremely typesafe, completely avoiding the use of exceptions to handle any kind of typing-related problem, including things like null references and missing list elements.
+* be extremely typesafe, completely avoiding the use of exceptions to handle any kind of typing-related problem, including things like null references and missing list elements,
-* That the reasoning of the compiler can always be reproduced by the programmer according to intuitive rules.
+* avoid introducing primitively-defined constructs in favor of providing syntax sugar for common cases that would otherwise be unacceptably verbose,
+* have a static type checker that reasons about the code according to intuitive rules that can always be reproduced by the programmer, and using only denotable types that can be written down in the language itself,
-* To allow excellent tool support, including extremely helpful and understandable error messages.
+* have excellent tool support, including extremely helpful and understandable error messages, and powerful IDEs,
-* To offer a typesafe hierarchical syntax for treelike structures, especially user interfaces, this completely eliminating XML from the picture.
+* offer a typesafe hierarchical syntax for treelike structures, especially user interfaces, this completely eliminating XML from the picture,
-* To provide excellent, completely integrated support for modularity.
+* provide excellent, completely integrated support for modularity,
-* To make it easier to write more generic code, and provide support for disciplined metaprogramming.
+* make it easier to write more generic code, and provide support for disciplined metaprogramming,
-* To reuse the good of Java, but to be open to good ideas from other language families.
+* reuse the good of Java, while remaining open to good ideas from other language families,
+* abstract away from differences between the target virtual machine platforms, and
+* have a formal specification that defines with precision the syntax, semantics, and type system.

 At a slightly more abstract level, you can read about the five important concerns that guide the design of the whole platform